MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/tutorial-shard.md

 ### Add constraints to distributed data

-Using Hyperscale (Citus) allows you to continue to enjoy the safety of a relational database, including [database constraints](https://www.postgresql.org/docs/current/ddl-constraints.html).
+Using Azure Cosmos DB for PostgreSQL allows you to continue to enjoy the safety of a relational database, including [database constraints](https://www.postgresql.org/docs/current/ddl-constraints.html).
 However, there's a limitation.
-Because of the nature of distributed systems, Hyperscale (Citus) won't cross-reference uniqueness constraints or referential integrity between worker nodes.
+Because of the nature of distributed systems, Azure Cosmos DB for PostgreSQL won't cross-reference uniqueness constraints or referential integrity between worker nodes.

 Let's consider our `users` table example with a related table.